 The courses in our bachelor's in creative writing program will help develop your talent for creating stories, novels and characters and turning them into finished, professional pieces.
 Whether you choose the general track or a specific genre, you'll learn from published writers with valuable industry insights.
 You'll also have the chance to get published and learn from experienced authors through The Penmen Review, our own online journal for writers.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your bachelor's in creative writing at SNHU include:

 If exploring the creative side of business sounds appealing, an online creative writing degree can prepare you for a variety of positions, including author, advertising copywriter, editor, ghostwriter, journalist, playwright, screenwriter and speechwriter.

-Writers and authors can expect to see 8 percent job growth in the industry through 2026.* In addition, the median salary for these storytellers is $61,240.
+Writers and authors can expect to see 8% job growth in the industry through 2026.*

 Our unique online creative writing degree allows you to take creative writing courses from the start.
 The program features four writing workshops, including an advanced workshop in which you'll complete a piece in the genre of your choice.

 This course offers vocabulary, understanding and appreciation of the visual arts in their cultural contexts in history, religion, literature, music and ideas.
 It focuses on the achievements of ancient Greece and Rome, the medieval period and the Renaissance while also exploring related issues in non-European cultures.
 May be taken independently of FAS-202.

 This course offers vocabulary, understanding and appreciation of the visual arts in their cultural contexts in history, religion, literature, music and ideas.
 It focuses on the cultural periods of the Baroque, the Enlightenment, Romanticism and Early Modernism while also exploring related issues in non-European cultures.
 May be taken independently of FAS-201.